PATELLA ANATOMY

 Patella - General Structure, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The patella is the largest sesamoid bone in the human body, characterized by its flat and triangular shape with an anterior and posterior surface, three borders, and an apex.
-Located in front of the knee joint, it is embedded in the tendon of the quadriceps femoris.
+The patella is the largest sesamoid bone in your body, characterized by its flat and triangular shape with an anterior and posterior surface, three borders, and an apex.
+Located in front of your knee joint, it sits embedded in the tendon of your quadriceps femoris.
+Below you will find details on its location, shape and characteristics, and functions.

 Location